Milltown Malbay: History

 The town has only existed since about 1800 but grew rapidly: by 1821 it had a population of 600.
 During the Great Famine (1844–1848) many farmers were evicted by the unpopular landlord Moroney.
 In the years after the famine the (Protestant) Moroney family went on with rack renting and evictions.
 At one time the population had enough and started a boycott.
 The government did not like that and imprisoned all pub-owners and shopkeepers who refused to serve the family or their servant.
 So at the end of 1888 most pub-owners and shopkeepers were in jail.

 In the lead up to the Irish War of Independence there were a number of incidents in Milltown Malbay.
 On 14 April 1920 the local population were celebrating the release of hunger strikers from Mountjoy Prison.
 It turned into the Shooting at Canada Cross when members of the Royal Irish Constabulary and the Royal Highland Infantry Regiment fired into the crowd wounding seven and killing three: Volunteer John O’Loughlan and two civilians Thomas O’Leary and Patrick Hennessy.

 Milltown Malbay was also the site of the Rineen Ambush, which took place near Rineen on the main road to Lahinch and Ennistymon.
 On 22 September 1920, a RIC tender was ambushed there by the Mid-Clare Brigade of the IRA mainly in retaliation for the killing of Martin Devitt at Crow's Bridge earlier in the year.
 Six policemen were killed in the ambush.
 In reprisal for the Rineen Ambush, the Black & Tans ran amok in Ennistymon, Lahinch and Milltown Malbay killing six people and burning 26 buildings, including Ennistymon and Lahinch Townhalls.

 The Atlantic Hotel was one of the victims of the War of Independence.
-Owned by the Moroney family and mainly visited by English gentry it had no future and closed down around 1925.
+Owned by the Moroney family and mainly visited by English gentry, the reduction in British tourism in Ireland following the War of Independence led to its closure around 1925.

 Milltown Malbay was served by the West Clare Railway, which operated from the 2 July 1887 and finally closed on 1 February 1961.